b-fakhar/Sparse-Recovery-of-Compressively-Sensed-Signals/README.md

-# Data-Compression
+# Sparse Recovery
 ## Project Objective
-Develop and apply an optimization algorithm for data compression.
-The optimization algorithm based on L0-minimization is developed with the goal of: (1) improving the speed and quality recovery of the state-of-the-art sparse recovery MAX FS L0-minimization algorithms, and (2) improving the compression ratio of the well-known Compressive Sensing (CS) sparse recovery methods.
+Develop and apply an optimization algorithm for sparse recovery to recover more highly compressed speech and ECG signals with greater quality.
 ## Challenges
 The data explosion in the digital age has created a demand in proposing strategies to manage data acquisition, transmission and data storage.
-CS is a widely used technique in data compression.
-However, the well-known sparse recovery algorithms can not handle highly compressed data.
-Therefore, there is a need to introduce an optimization algorithm that can handle high compression ration while providing high quality recovered data.
+Compressive Sensing (CS) is a widely used compression technique with the two main phases (1) signal acquisition and (2) Sparse signal recovery.
+In CS like other compression techniques, higher compression is desired.
+To recover a highly compressed signal with high quality, the critical sparsity of a CS sparse recovery algorithm must be large enough.
+The well-known CS sparse recovery algorithms can not handle highly compressed data.
+Therefore, there is a need to introduce an optimization algorithm that can handle high compression ratio while providing high quality recovered signal.

 ## Achievements
 According to the experimental results, the introduced algorithm

 - Requires less number of measurement, which leads to higher compression, compared to the well-known CS sparse recovery methods such as Basis Pursuit (BP), Orthogonal Matching Pursuit (OMP), Matching Pursuit (MP), Smoothed-L0 (SL0).
 - Provides  higher  fidelity  recovered  data  even though  their  solutions  are  sparser  than  those  of  CS conventional sparse recovery methods.

 ## Related Pulications
 ### Refereed Journal Publications